Chicago Digital Media Production Fund - FAQ & Helpful Tips

 14. How should I deal with in-kind items in my budget?

 You should list everything that is a hard cost (things that you are spending money on) AND everything that is being donated or is otherwise free (in-kind items) in your budget.
-These in-kind items can be labor (production or post-production personnel), services (free editing time somewhere), equipment usages (donated use of a camera, sound equipment, etc.), catering, etc. It can also be labor, services, and equipment that you are providing.
+These in-kind items can be labor (production or post-production personnel), services (free editing time somewhere), equipment usages (donated use of a camera, sound equipment, etc.), catering, etc. In-kind items can also incorporate labor, services, and equipment that you are providing.
 You should list estimated market rates for these items in your budget and indicate that they are being provided in-kind.
-You can also split the value of items between hard cost and in-kind (i.e.- you are using an editor whose fee would normally be $1000 and he’s only charging you $500. $500 would be a hard cost and $500 would be in-kind contribution).
+You can also split the value of items between hard cost and in-kind (i.e. you are using an editor whose fee would normally be $1000 and he’s only charging you $500; $500 would be a hard cost and $500 would be in-kind contribution).
 Be sure to look over the sample budget on our website.

 15. Should the expense side and the income side of my budget match?

-16. Last year I submitted a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage.
-Is that option available again this year?
+16. Is there an option to submit a hard (paper) copy of the Production Fund Application and DVDs containing my previous work and current project footage?

-No. In order to increase accessibility for our applicants and panelists, we have made the decision to streamline the application to an entirely digital platform.
-If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for the 2013 grant.
+No. In order to increase accessibility for our applicants and panelists and to stay consistent with the digital nature of the fund, we have made the decision to streamline the application to an entirely digital platform.
+If you previously submitted documents/sample works, you will need to resubmit all materials through the online platform to be considered for the 2015 grant.

 How can I make my project more likely to be funded?

 1. Social Change.
-Ideally, the work produced in these videos should wake people up and plug them in to a contemporary social issue that they might not have known or cared about before.
-This can be done in so many different ways, but the intention here is to get people excited: about the video, about the issue, and then take the extra step to get involved.
-This does not mean that projects should promote a specific organization or policy position, but if it has that effect, or if it simply heightens awareness, that’s great.
+Ideally, the work produced in these videos should have an impact, be transformative, and illustrate a contemporary social issue in a new way.
+This can be done in a variety of ways, but the intention here is to get people excited and inspired: about the video, about the issue, and then to take the extra step to get involved.

 2. New Media.
-While the core of the proposal should be about funding an outstanding web video, the content of the video could be further explored and enhanced by using various forms of new media.
-These can include Facebook, Twitter, Tumblr, Instagram, Pinterest, blogs, websites, mobile apps, games, and many others.
+While the core of the proposal should be about funding an outstanding web video/app/game, the content of the project could be further explored and enhanced by using various forms of new media.
+These can include Facebook, Twitter, Tumblr, Instagram, Pinterest, Snapchat, Reddit, blogs, websites, mobile apps and/or games (for video projects), and many others.
 New media could be used as a marketing strategy for the video, a platform from which to show the video, and a means to provide supplemental material.
 These should be articulated in the Online Distribution & Exhibition Plan section of the application.

 4. Study guide.
-Projects with target audiences that include youth or are primarily aimed at youth are highly desirable.
-In order to make the finished product relevant to youth, proposals should consider including a study guide in the distribution section so that if the work is appropriate for students, a teacher or youth coach can help facilitate discussion of work and elaborate further on context and interpretation.
+Projects with target audiences that include youth or are primarily aimed at youth are highly desirable to the Grantor.
+Proposals may consider including a study guide or interactive educational element in the distribution section so that if the work is appropriate for students, a teacher or youth coach can help facilitate discussion of work and elaborate further on context and interpretation.

 Chicago Digital Media Production Fund